Maid of Honor Speech for Sister

 "Hello.
 I'm Nicole.
 I don't usually do this kind of thing.
 If you know me, you're already a little surprised I'm standing up here.
 If you don't know me, just know that my sister Julia said, and I'm quoting directly: 'You will get up there and say something nice about me or I will never let you live it down.'

 Julia, I have never been good at saying out loud the things I feel.
 You know this.
 You've always known this.
 You never needed the words because you always seemed to understand anyway.
+You were the sister who sat with me in silence when words felt impossible.
+You were the one who remembered how I liked my coffee and how I hated surprise parties and how I needed twenty minutes alone after a long day before I could be social again.
+You never made me feel strange for being myself.
 That's one of a thousand things I love about you.

-What I can tell you is this: you are the reason I know what unconditional love looks like.
-You have never required me to be more than I am.
-You have celebrated me exactly as I am.
+What I can tell you—what I can finally say out loud in front of everyone who loves you—is this: you are the reason I know what unconditional love looks like.
+You have never required me to be louder, funnier, or more outgoing than I am.
+You have celebrated me exactly as I am, and you have made me braver simply by believing in me.
+When you met Marcus, I watched you become even more yourself—not different, just more at peace.
+That is how I knew he was the one.

 Julia—I am so incredibly proud to call you my sister.
+Thank you for asking me to stand beside you today.
 Please raise your glass to Julia and Marcus.
 To the happiest life imaginable.
 Cheers."

 Tips for Delivering Your Sister Speech